You Might Not Worry About Colorectal Polyps

-Are you sedentary and 50 years of age or older?
+Are you sedentary and 50 years or older?
 If you are getting up in age, decreasing exercise and gaining weight, you have a greater chance of developing colorectal or anorectal polyps.
 Ninety percent of cases occur after age 50.
-A family history of polyps or colon cancer also predisposes you for such.
+A family history of polyps or colon cancer also predisposes you to such.
 Colorectal polyps can recur and women diagnosed with uterine or ovarian cancer before age 50 are more likely to grow polyps.
 Colon polyps occur in about 40 percent of adults, so they are quite common and often benign.

 What Are Colon or Anal Polyps?

-Depending upon location, they may be referred to as colorectal or anorectal polyps (describing approximate location), colon polyps or anal polyps.
+Depending upon location, they may be referred to as colorectal or anorectal polyps (describing approximate location), colon polyps, or anal polyps.
 Composition and other factors determine more specific pathological designations.
 Adenoma polyps have the potential to become cancerous.
 Hyperplastic or inflammatory polyps have virtually no chance of becoming cancerous.
 Hyperplastic polyposis syndrome is a rare condition that has been defined by the World Health Organization as either: